Sauna Benefits: Enhancing Physical and Mental Health

 9. Mental Health Benefits of Using a Sauna: Research Results

-As with all natural remedies for mental health issues, there is limited research into the mental health benefits of saunas, but I found a few studies worth noting.
+As with all natural remedies for mental health issues, there is limited research into the mental health benefits of saunas, but I found several studies worth noting.

 Reduced Inflammation and Oxidative Stress